JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-08-cruising-coastal-cities.md

 Our third encounter was a captain who was paying no attention to his surroundings whatsoever.
 He was in a small boat and somehow remained completely unaware that two much larger boats had begun overtaking him on either side.
 I can promise you, this is a sandwich that rewards the bread and punishes the filling.
 Multiple voices shouted at him to “MOVE”!
 Of course, in that instance he immediately slowed down and put himself and his boat in an even more precarious position.
 Luckily my dad and the captain of the other large boat reacted in time to keep him from becoming a bug on anyone's windshield.

-I'm now of the mindset that, like driving a car, there should be a license to drive a boat.The crowded waterway had tensions raised for everyone involved, but I think we were all still enjoying the sunny day.
+I'm now of the mindset that, like driving a car, there should be a license to drive a boat.
+The crowded waterway had tensions raised for everyone involved, but I think we were all still enjoying the sunny day.
 It amazes me that so many people can be angry on a boat when life could be so much worse.

 ![bow](/images/bow.jpg)